Spread the cost with our zero fee payment plan

 The Teen Volunteer Summer Camp is a fantastic introduction to travel, service-learning and the various types of community projects available to solo volunteers aged 16 and 17 and it is fully chaperoned.

-On weekday mornings, volunteers work with a variety of different community organizations on different issues in Puerto Rico.
-During weekday afternoons and evenings planned activities include tours around the city, historical site visits, hiking, kayaking, community speakers, game nights, movie nights, and more.
+On weekday mornings, volunteers work with a variety of different community organizations on different projects across San Juan.
+During weekday afternoons and evenings, planned activities include tours around the city, historical site visits, hiking, snorkelling, kayaking, community speakers and more.

 What’s included: